-The console viewing functionality uses a dynamic DNS service under the domain name realhostip.com to assist in providing SSL security to console sessions.
-The console proxy is assigned a public IP address.
-In order to avoid browser warnings for mismatched SSL certificates, the URL for the new console window is set to the form of https://aaa-bbb-ccc-ddd.realhostip.com.
-Customers will see this URL during console session creation.
-CloudPlatform includes the realhostip.com SSL certificate in the console proxy VM.
-Of course, CloudPlatform cannot know about DNS records for our customers' public IPs prior to shipping the software.
-CloudPlatform therefore runs a dynamic DNS server that is authoritative for the realhostip.com domain.
-It maps the aaa-bbb-ccc-ddd part of the DNS name to the IP address aaa.bbb.ccc.ddd on lookups.
-This allows the browser to correctly connect to the console proxy's public IP, where it then expects and receives a SSL certificate for realhostip.com, and SSL is set up without browser warnings.
+Prior to CloudPlatform version 4.3, the console viewing functionality used a dynamic DNS service under the domain name realhostip.com.
+This domain name assists in providing SSL security to console sessions.
+A public IP address is assigned to the console proxy.
+To avoid browser warnings for mismatched SSL certificates, the URL for the new console window was set to the form of https:// aaa-bbb-ccc-ddd.realhostip.com.
+Customers viewed this URL during the console session creation.
+CloudPlatform included the realhostip.com SSL certificate in the console proxy VM.
+Because CloudPlatform cannot know the DNS records of customers' public IPs prior to shipping the software, a dynamic DNS server is run that is authoritative for the realhostip.com domain.
+It mapped the aaa-bbb-ccc-ddd part of the DNS name to the IP address aaa.bbb.ccc.ddd on lookups.
+This allowed the browser to correctly connect to the console proxy's public IP, where it then expects and receives a SSL certificate for realhostip.com, and SSL is set up without browser warnings.